wazo-platform/wazo-doc/source/administration/hardware/bri_configuration.rst

 You will find below 3 configurations that we recommend for BRI lines.
 These configurations were tested on different type of french BRI lines with success.

-.. note:: The pre-requisities are:
+.. note:: The pre-requisites are:

   * XiVO >= 14.12,
   * Use per-port dahdi interconnection (see the :ref:`interco_dahdi_conf` section)